qaixerabbas/youtube-frame-capture/README.md

 Make your life easy :)

+Note: FFMPEG is required for OpenCV to work with local downloaded videos (especially .AVI files) make sure you download and use latest FFMPEG from [this](https://www.ffmpeg.org/download.html) link.

 ## Build your own dataset for object recognition and object detection/segmentation

 You can use this python code to download the frames of youtube video without downloading video.